MadanRaj-H/CS766-Project/README.md

   <img src="images/objectinroi.jpg"/>
 </p>
 </li>
 <li> Our framework will not work in low light or dark conditions.
-The entire frame is so dark, our framework could not detect the skin tone region in order to detect the hand.
+The entire frame is so dark that our framework could not detect the skin tone region in order to detect the hand.
 <p align="center">
   <img src="images/dark.jpg"/>
 </p>